Action of 22 August 1917: Analysis

+In 2008, J. P. Harris called the attack an "almost complete failure" and that rather than pausing, Gough continued to attack until 27 August, despite it raining from 23 August.
+In 2017, Nick Lloyd wrote that the attack had gained some ground but that the German pillboxes, blockhouses and fortified farms had been almost impossible to capture.
+Eighteen tanks were still operational and four tanks from C Battalion managed to drive along the Frezenberg–Zonnebeke road but it had been bombarded to the point where it was almost invisible.
+One tank had been knocked out and the others ditched.
+Six tanks of F Battalion had been able to suppress snipers and some machine-gunners but it had not been a successful operation for the Tank Corps.

 After the Germans recaptured Inverness Copse on 24 August, Gough cancelled the general attack due for 25 August.
 Haig transferred responsibility for the offensive to the Second Army, which would use all the resources that could be assembled to capture the Gheluvelt Plateau.
 The II Corps was to revert to the Second Army and the attack front was extended southwards to Klein Zillebeke.
 By the end of August, thirty German divisions had fought at Ypres, two of them twice and 23 had been exhausted and replaced; at full strength, German divisions had only 12,000 men, rather than the 20,000, in a British division.
 The British had used 21 divisions, two twice, of which 14 had been withdrawn.
 Including the four French divisions of the First Army, 26 Anglo-French divisions with an establishment of 520,000 men had engaged 37 German divisions with an establishment of 440,000 men.
 Nine of the German divisions had been transferred from Champagne and Alsace-Lorraine, which eased the pressure on the French armies.